This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Check your blood sugar level at least 3 times each day.
+- Check your blood sugar level as directed.
 Some types of insulin can cause your blood sugar level to decrease quickly.
 Ask your healthcare provider when to check your blood sugar levels during the day.
 Check it any time you have symptoms of high or low blood sugar levels.

 - Know what your blood sugar levels should be.
 If you check your blood sugar level before a meal , it should be between 80 and 130 mg/dL.
 If you check your blood sugar level 1 to 2 hours after a meal , it should be less than 180 mg/dL.
 Ask your healthcare provider if these are good goals for you.